-Our program in Classical Chinese Herbology encourages people from all walks of life—medical professionals, laypeople, nutritionists, trainers, counselors, massage therapists and more—interested in improving their personal health and the health of their clients.
+Our program in Classical Chinese Herbology and the Taoist Healing Arts encourages people from all walks of life—medical professionals, laypeople, nutritionists, trainers, counselors, massage therapists and more—interested in improving their personal health and the health of their clients.

-This program is designed to de-mystify Chinese herbalism for the western health care practitioner and give a working knowledge of terminology and protocols that can be successfully applied to complement their health care practice.
+If you are a healthcare professional our programs are designed to de-mystify Chinese Herbalism and Oriental Dietetics for the western practitioner and give a working knowledge of terminology and protocols that can be successfully applied to complement your healthcare practice.

 Click here to view the cost of the program